 Then its off to Zanzibar, staying at a hotel located on the east coast of the island.
 As well as being a magical destination for holidaymakers wishing to soak up the sun and the enchanting culture of Zanzibar, your beach resort also offers a host of sports and leisure facilities, as well as a spa.

 Arrive into Kilimanjaro Airport.
 Go through Immigration, collect your luggage and clear Customs, then make your way to the Arrivals Hall, where you will be met by your transfer driver who will be holding a sign board with your name on it.
-You will then be transferred to just outside of Arusha, where you can relax before beginning your safari adventure in the morning.
+You will then be transferred to Arusha, where you can relax before beginning your safari adventure in the morning.

 This morning, you will be met by your driver-guide, and driven in your private 4x4 safari vehicle to the Tarangire National Park.
 The drive is about 3 hours on a tarred road.
 You will arrive in time to enjoy lunch at your first camp.